 A blog is just one way to activate your visitors.
 Furthermore, you can get them to create an account on your website, ask them for their email addresses, get them to comment or share some content, ask them to fill out some questionnaire, and, most importantly, get them to buy something.
 The particular goals you may have will depend entirely on your product.
 Some text, images, or videos are more likely to be shared if it affects visitors’ emotions.
 Do not forget to prioritize your goals, the fewer you have, the more likely is that you will achieve them.

 Now that you have successfully brought visitors to your website and got them to be active in some way, you have to take certain actions in order to retain them – make them use your product in such measure that it becomes habitual (for a content company that means consuming that content on a daily basis).
 If your retention is low, your growth hacking is meaningless.

-On the other hand, users that have been retained for long time are more likely to become evangelists for your product or content.
-The most efficient ways to retain visitors is to deliver the promises you have made, build a mobile app, give rewards, talk directly with unsatisfied customers, communicate with them on social media (follow their Twitter profiles), build a community, have a great customer support and, most importantly make them happy.
+On the other hand, users that have been retained for a long time are more likely to become evangelists for your product or content.
+The most efficient ways to retain visitors is to deliver the promises you have made, build a mobile app, give rewards, talk directly with unsatisfied customers, communicate with them on social media (follow their Twitter profiles), build a community, have great customer support and, most importantly make them happy.

 Now that you have seen what the buzz is all about, it is the right time to start using it to increase your conversion rate and become more successful.
 Who knows, maybe one of these days, we will be using your startup’s name as an example of successful growth hacking?